 Federal Direct Student Loans

-The following types of direct loans are available:
+Types of direct loans

 Federal Direct Subsidized Loans

-Direct Subsidized Loans are available to students who meet the conditions outlined above, and are determined to have a financial need as determined by the Department of Education based on the FAFSA information.
+Direct Subsidized Loans are available to students who meet the conditions outlined above, and are found to have a financial need as determined by the Department of Education based on the FAFSA information.
 This type of loan does not accrue interest while the student is in school, or during the six-month grace period before repayment begins.

 Federal Direct Unsubsidized Loans